Connect to the Internet via an Ethernet cable¶

 MTU: The default MTU value is 1500 bytes.

-Click the gear icon in the upper right corner of the Ethernet section to enter Port Management.
+Click the gear icon in the upper right corner to enter Ethernet Port.

-Click on WAN: It displays the network port status (i.e. using as WAN/LAN), MAC mode & MAC address, as well as the negotiated network port rate of the WAN port.
+The WAN page displays the port role (i.e., using as WAN or LAN), MAC mode & MAC address, and the negotiated network port rate.

 Related Articles